 Most of the items listed above may create serious safety concerns.
 Others, such as, the lack of a ledger or label, anti corrosive gel or the presence of a low voltage transformer in the panel, may not pose the same urgency.

-Solid Conductor Aluminum Wiring
+Single Conductor Aluminum Wiring

-The main concern with small gauge, solid conductor aluminum wiring is its expansion characteristics when heated.
+The main concern with small gauge, single conductor aluminum wiring is its expansion characteristics when it is heated.
 If the wire is in a situation where the amount of current that is being drawn does not heat the wire, there will be no typical aluminum wire related concerns (i.e., if an aluminum wire circuit only serves a lamp and a TV, it will not draw enough current to cause expansion problems).
 A 15-amp circuit that is serving a lamp and a TV will have a maximum load of only about 3 or 4 amps.
 This is not nearly enough to cause aluminum wire concerns due to heat.

 To determine how much current a circuit is drawing, divide the wattage rating of the lighting and or appliances on the circuit and divide by the voltage.
 Watts = Amps X Volts so a 100 watt light bulb divided by 120 volts equals .8 amps.

 When almost anything is heated, expansion will occur.
 Materials of different densities will expand at different rates.
 When an aluminum wire is attached to a steel alloy contact with a similar steel screw, and the contact, screw and wire is heated by the current moving through the circuit, everything expands.
 During this process, the density of the steel will tend to distort the aluminum wire.
-When the contact cools, the steel alloy will return to its original size, while the aluminum, which was distorted, will not.
+When the contact cools, the steel alloy will return to its original size, while the aluminum, because it was distorted, will not.

 When aluminum is exposed to air, a film of aluminum oxide forms on the metal’s surface.
 The oxide formation causes the wire to loosen under the mounting screws.
 When the screws are worked loose, the oxidation of the aluminum wire under the screws heat and create a fire hazard.